- Photo via National Emergency Commission -

 In September, 69,600 doses of AstraZeneca donated by the government of Spain were received.
 Also, 319,200 AstraZeneca doses were donated by Canada in September.

 In July, 503,100 doses of Pfizer vaccines were donated by the U.S.

 Costa Rica has also imported 775,200 doses of AstraZeneca vaccines as part of the 1,000,000 purchased doses for the treatment of more than 500,000 people.

-The country has already imported 259,350 doses through COVAX, which includes approved vaccines, such as AstraZeneca, Pfizer and Moderna, as part of the purchased 2,037,600 doses to provide treatment to more than one million people.
+The country has already imported 259,350 doses through COVAX, which includes approved vaccines, such as AstraZeneca, Pfizer and Moderna.
+These form part of the purchased 2,037,600 doses to provide treatment to more than one million people.

 How close is your county to reaching herd immunity?
 We would like to know your thoughts on this story.
 Send your comments to firstname.lastname@example.org